 Jump to:Page Content

-Lerner has received many research awards, including the Presidential Early Career Award for Scientists and Engineers, the highest honor bestowed by the U.S. government to scientists and engineers in the early stages of their careers.
-Lerner was also honored by the National Science Foundation (NSF) as one of the "Sensational 60," a group designated as prominent scientists whose first grants were graduate school fellowships from the NSF.
+Lerner is a recipient of the National Science Foundation’s Faculty Early Career Development (CAREER) Award, as well as the Presidential Early Career Award for Scientists and Engineers (PECASE), the highest honor bestowed by the U.S. government to scientists and engineers in the early stages of their careers.
+Recently, Lerner was again honored by the National Science Foundation (NSF) as one of the "Sensational 60," a group designated as prominent scientists whose first grants were graduate school fellowships from the NSF.
 Her work has been published in leading scientific journals, including the Proceedings of the National Academy of Sciences, the Journal of Personality and Social Psychology, Psychological Bulletin, and Psychological Science, and has been covered by such media outlets as Good Morning, America; National Public Radio; NOVA; the Wall Street Journal; the Washington Post; and the New York Times.

 Lerner has also received teaching awards, including the Harvard Kennedy School “Dinner on the Dean” for outstanding teacher evaluations.
 She is the founding faculty director of an executive education program at Harvard entitled “Leadership Decision Making.”
 In addition to giving academic talks, Lerner widely presents applications of research to private- and public-sector organizations, including NATO and the United Nations.
 She received her Ph.D. in 1998 from the University of California – Berkeley.
 Previously an assistant professor and Estella Loomis McCandless Associate Professor at Carnegie Mellon University, Lerner joined the Harvard faculty and received tenure in 2007.